-To some, taro, salted egg, meat floss and sweet potato may seem like unorthodox ingredients to add to desserts, but for me, they are a few of my all-time favourite dessert elements.
+To some, taro and purple rice may seem like unorthodox ingredients to add to desserts, but for me, they are a few of my all-time favourite dessert elements.
 Sadly, I find them to be uncommon and quite difficult to come by in Singapore.
 Hence, when I walked past Xiao Gege Snowball Mochi one day, I was instantly drawn in by its menu.

-Located in a less crowded part of Chinatown, Xiao Gege Snowball Mochi is what I would consider to be a hidden gem.
+Located near Chinatown, just in front of Maxwell MRT exit 3, Xiao Gege Snowball Mochi is what I would consider to be a hidden gem.
 You’ll spot it when you look out for its vibrant, hot pink store exterior, which sticks out among the more neutral-coloured shops surrounding it.

 On the inside, the shop has a much simpler storefront, with calm, pale pink walls and minimalistic white counters and shelves.